wormholelabs-xyz/example-messaging-endpoint/README.md

 - `sendMessage(dstChain, dstAddr, payloadHash)` → `sequence`
   - MUST have at least one enabled send Transceiver for `dstChain`.
   - Increments the Integrator's sequence and performs the steps to send the message or prepare it for sending, as applicable.
+  - If Transceivers must pull outgoing messages in the given implementation (via `pickUpMessage`), the Router MUST set the current enabled Send Transceivers as the Outstanding Transceivers for that message.
 - `getMessageStatus(srcChain, srcAddr, sequence, dstChain, dstAddr, payloadHash)` → `enabledBitmap, attestedBitmap, executed`
   - Returns the enabled receive Transceivers for that chain along with the attestations and the executed flag.
 - `recvMessage(srcChain, srcAddr, sequence, dstChain, dstAddr, payloadHash)` → `enabledBitmap, attestedBitmap`